jklappenbach/cajeta.js/README.md

 The basic idea behind MA is to evaluate the design of a software system from the perspective of the interaction of small atomic units of functionality or patterns, and to implement the system using these atoms.
 From the book Core J2EE Patterns:

-We define micro-architecture as a set of patterns used together to realize parts of a system or subsystem.
+<blockquote>We define micro-architecture as a set of patterns used together to realize parts of a system or subsystem.
 We view a micro-architecture as a building block for piecing together well-known, cohesive portions of an overall architecture.
 A micro-architecture is used to solve a coarser-grained, higher-level problem that cannot be solved by a single pattern.
-Thus, a micro-architecture represents a higher level of abstraction than the individual patterns.
+Thus, a micro-architecture represents a higher level of abstraction than the individual patterns.</blockquote>

 In developing Cajeta, the concept of a micro-architecture has been the litmus test for design.
 Over my years of software development, I've seen important benefits from the approach.
 Code use is maximized, as is maintainability.
 But the best?
-That's when you've reach a critical mass, and the code just seems to write itself.
+That's when you've reach a critical mass, and the code is largely written by drawing on existing primitives, instead of trying to figure out how to refactor larger constructs.

 <h2>Scalability</h2>